Ren-shi/Intro-datascience/Data visualization/Read.md

-This folders contains the various codes used to visualize data I have used for my projects
+This folders contains the various python codes used to visualize data.